-NOTE: This article was updated on September 4, 2019 to include current information and recommendations.
+NOTE: This article was updated in October 2020 to include current information and recommendations.

 We can fall in love with fall no matter what city we find ourselves in.
 After all, pumpkin pie, apple cider and corn mazes are things we can enjoy anywhere.
 But we have a few strong reasons to celebrate the season right here in Northern Colorado.
 They’re not all flannel and hot cocoa either, so keep reading to find out all about our communities’ annual events, other-worldly attractions, local businesses and more!